Goop² Documentation

 Tic-Tac-Toe

-A multiplayer tic-tac-toe game.
-Visitors can challenge each other or play against the computer.
-Server-side Lua enforces the game rules.
+A multiplayer tic-tac-toe game with server-side Lua enforcing the rules.
+Visitors can challenge the host or play against the computer.

 • Category: Games